DUI Traffic Offenses

 If you have been charged with a criminal traffic offense, it’s important that you work with an experienced criminal defense attorney who can work to protect your rights.

-At the Orlando, Florida, law firm of Moses and Rooth Attorneys at Law, we are experienced in handling all major traffic charges, including:
+At the Orlando, Florida, law firm of Moses and Rooth Attorneys at Law, we are experienced in handling all major traffic violations and DUI charges, including:

 - DUI and Manslaughter